bmcnab95/blog.imnotat.work/physical-local-transit-remote_local.md

 That's what I'm here to talk about: How to keep the information on your computer secure even if the system was stolen.

 Local data is defined as any and all information stored on any disk on the computer.
-This can include a hard drive, an SSD, and SD card, or CD/DVD in the optical drive.
+This can include a hard drive, an SSD, SD card, or CD/DVD in the optical drive.

 Concept of the day: encryption.